 Focus on Acceptance

 Self-love is such a beautiful goal, but it can be a long road to get to if you’ve always had mental blocks around your body image.
 A powerful first step can be getting to a space of acceptance.
 “Practicing loving kindness to yourself daily is key to self-acceptance and confidence,” she tells us.
-“Use your journal to constantly honour all the strengths and gifts you embody that have nothing to do with the way you look.
-Recognising that you have substance and worth, far beyond the skin suit you live inside, is essential to embracing who you are.
+“Use your journal to constantly honor all the strengths and gifts you embody that have nothing to do with the way you look.
+Recognizing that you have substance and worth, far beyond the skin suit you live inside, is essential to embracing who you are.

 The next time you feel like hopping on the scale for a quick peek, take out your journal instead and set goals for becoming the most confident version of yourself that you can be.
 That’s a New Year’s resolution that we should all get on board with.

 Pacanowski CR, Loth KA, Hannan PJ, Linde JA, Neumark-Sztainer DR. Self-weighing throughout adolescence and young adulthood: implications for well-being.
 J Nutr Educ Behav.
 2015;47(6):506-515.e1. doi:10.1016/j.jneb.2015.08.008